winaui/JavaScript_mini_projects/README.md

-Just some simple projects with Java Script, HTML and CSS.
+Just some simple projects using Java Script, HTML and CSS.